fckuligowski/trino-exercise/README.md

 - Find and use Helm chart: 1 hour
 - Setup GCP and GKE cluster: 1 hour
 - Learn JMX and create client: 2 hours
-- Finalize and Documentation: 2 hour
+- Finalize and Document: 2 hour

 # If There Was More Time
-If we needed to expand this solution to make it more ready for use, here are some candidates for improvement.
+If we wanted to expand the usability of this solution, here are some candidates for improvement.
 - Figure out how to setup Trino for HTTPS and deploy.
 - Configure Trino for User Authentication.
 - Build the Python client as its own image.